orchetect/MIDIKit/Examples/SwiftUI Multiplatform/MIDIKitUIExample/To Do.md

 ## To Do

 - [ ] Add multiple-selection list controls
-- [ ] Add `tag: String` parameter to controls so they can update the `MIDIManager` instance
+- [ ] Demonstrate updating connections in the `MIDIManager` on endpoint selection change
-- [ ] Add `unownedOnly: Bool` parameter to controls so they can filter out manager-owned virtual endpoints
+- [ ] Add `unownedOnly: Bool` parameter to controls so they can filter out manager-owned virtual endpoints (♻️)